People

 Undergraduate

-David is an undergraduate in his second year at UC Berkeley, majoring in Molecular and Cell Biology.
+David is an undergraduate at UC Berkeley, majoring in Molecular and Cell Biology.
 In the Martik Lab, he is exploring molecular and gene regulatory networks involved in the evolution of axial gene regulation in the sea lamprey neural crest.
 He is fascinated by developmental biology and the interplay between morphological adaptation and disease, hoping to apply this experience in his future as a physician.
 In his free time, he enjoys adventuring outdoors, playing piano and guitar, and spending intentional time with his community.

 Undergraduate